Roth conversions aca subsidy

 Both couples look very closely at ACA plans and Premium Tax Credits.

 If you keep your income less than 400% of the poverty limit in your state, you may be eligible for Premium ACA Tax Credits.
-With these tax credits, the IRS pays part of your premiums directly to the insurance company.
+The IRS pays part of your premiums directly to the insurance company with these tax credits.
 However, you have better stay below the magical MAGI number at the end of the year because it is a cliff penalty!
 If you are a single dollar above the cliff, you might owe the IRS all the money paid on your behalf to the insurance company.
-(Note there are some significant changes made in 2021 that have been extended to 2023.
+(Note some significant changes made in 2021 that have been extended to 2025.
 Check your state’s website as well.)

 The Credits think it will be a good fit for them!
 They have lots of money in their Roth accounts due to near continuous Roth IRAs and some Roth conversions while working.
 In addition, they have access to high-basis index funds in their brokerage accounts.
-Therefore, they can live off the brokerage account without Capital Gain implications due to the high basis.
-And, GASP, they can utilize Roth money for living expenses as well!
+Therefore, they can live off the brokerage account without Capital Gain implications and utilize Roth money for living expenses.

 Think about this for a second.
 They have no legacy concerns, so why do they need all that Roth money at the end of their lives?
-Of course, it is good to keep Roth accounts in a tax-deferred status, but they also have an IRA that will continue to grow tax-deferred.
-If your goal is charity, then use your Roth money to donate more always taxable money later!
+Of course, keeping Roth accounts in a tax-deferred status is good, but they also have an IRA that will continue to grow tax-deferred.
+If your goal is charity, use your Roth money to donate more taxable money later.

 Does a Roth Conversion Count as income for Obamacare?
 ACA vs. Roth Conversions